paldepind/Kran/README.md

 ```

 If one needs a component where only its precence if of concern (i.e. it doesn't
-include any changing data) `component` can be called with no arguments
+contain any changing data) `component` can be called with no arguments
 ```javascript
 Kran.component()
 ```